The Lover & The Unlovable

 I have been both of these people in my life, so have you, the Lover And the Unlovable; both roles demand sacrifice, both roles require courage.

-In my last relationship, I was the Lover to my abuser, whose love was shaped by his perpetrators and his drugs.
+In one of my relationships, I was the Lover to my abuser, whose love was shaped by his perpetrators and his drugs.
 He loved me repeatedly with his fists, his tears, his addiction, his injured inner child.
 After two years, it unfortunately got to a point when my love for him looked as though it was going to cost me my life and I had to escape; heaping more pain onto that pile of Unlovable and taking a healthy dose for my own.

-In my current relationship, I am the Unlovable, or at least I feel that way a majority of the time.
-So much of my past has beed drudged up, so much of my brokenness has affected our relationship.
-We each, with our own Unlovable parts, have pushed as the Lover has pulled over the span of nearly a decade.
+In another relationship, I was the Unlovable, or at least I feel that way a majority of the time.
+So much of my past had beed drudged up, so much of my brokenness affected our relationship.
+We each, with our own Unlovable parts, pushed as the Lover pulled over the span of nearly a decade.

-Truthfully, there's nothing anyone can do to change that feeling alone.
-Even at moments in my life when I am at my absolute best: healthy diet, workout daily, meditating on the regs, libido at a constant peak, like alpha bitching it to the max; even then, I have moments when I feel am not doing enough to be loved.
+Truthfully, there's nothing anyone can do to change that feeling on their own.
+Even at moments in my life when I am at my absolute best: healthy diet, workout daily, meditating on the regs, libido at a constant peak, like alpha bitching it to the max; even then, I have moments when I feel I am not doing enough to be loved.